nutanix-japan/XReady_Era_Bootcamp/deploy_oracle_rac_era/deploy_oracle_rac_era.rst

    .. figure:: images/rac7.png

-Create Oracle RAC Compute Profile
+Create Oracle RAC Database Profile
 ++++++++++++++++++++++++++++++++++++

-In this section we will create Era database profile which we will use to deploy Oracle RAC database servers.
+In this section we will create Era database parameters profile which we will use to deploy Oracle RAC database servers.
 This would

 #.
 In Era Menu, select **Profiles**